OUR SERVICES

 The advantages of digital imaging include:

-With an OCT scan, doctors are provided with color-coded, cross-sectional images of the retina.
-These detailed images are revolutionizing early detection and treatment of eye conditions such as wet and dry age-related macular degeneration, glaucoma, retinal detachment and diabetic retinopathy.
+OCT, an advanced imaging technique, uses light to create detailed, color-coded, cross-sectional images of the retina.
+This noninvasive, painless scan aids in early detection and treatment of conditions like macular degeneration, glaucoma, and diabetic retinopathy.

 Advanced Eye Care Services